What Is Non-24-Hour Sleep-Wake Disorder?

 Getting a Diagnosis

 Non-24 is often mistaken for sleep deprivation or psychiatric problems.
 Your doctor will ask about your medical history.
-He may suggest you keep a sleep diary for a few weeks, or even months, to help track your sleep patterns.
+They may suggest you keep a sleep diary for a few weeks, or even months, to help track your sleep patterns.
 You may also wear a sensor that tracks your movement and records your rest and activity patterns.

 Your doctor may ask you questions such as: